Low-phosphorus diet: Helpful for kidney disease?

-Below is a partial listing of foods lower in phosphorus to help you identify substitutes for higher phosphorus foods.
+The table below gives examples of foods lower in phosphorus that you can substitute for foods higher in phosphorus.
 Although a food or drink may be low in phosphorus, you still need to watch portion sizes and limit the number of servings you eat or drink each day.

 |Processed cheeses and cheese spreads||A small amount of Brie or Swiss cheese|

 |Fat-free cream cheese or fat-free sour cream||Regular or low-fat cream cheese or sour cream|

 |Ice cream or frozen yogurt||Sherbet, sorbet or frozen fruit pops|